ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 Supplementary policies expand on the base policy and allow for whitelisting to be targeted to users and/or groups.
 Supplementary pollcies can contain both allow and deny rules.
 A supplementary policy is a base policy until it is linked as a supplementary policy to another base policy.

+Supplementary policies will not work on machines pre 1903.
+If you are deploying to pre 1903 machines they must be merged into the base policy.
+[Merge policy](/blueprint/abac/hybrd-client-devices.html#wdac-policy---whitelisting-an-application) instructions are available in the hybrid client whitelisting section.

 #### Whitelisting an application

 Whitelisting of an application utilising WDAC can be completed utilising a number of methods including Hash (ACSC recommended), file path, and certificate based.
 Depending on the application, the chosen method of whitelisting may change.
 Hash whitelisting offers the highest degree of security however it increases the management overhead associated with whitelisting.